ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ### Streaming Websites

 While YouTube works without issue the same can't be said about Max and Disney+.
 They do not work with Firefox (snap default install) or Vivaldi (they have an ARM64 image or I would have tested Chrome itself).
+Since it's a very nice light system for traveling having local content on the system or on a Plex/Jellyfin server might be a workaround.

 | Brave | Vivaldi |
 | ----- | ------- |